alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 ### PutContentItem ###

 Creates or updates the content item in a given collection.
-If the collection does not exist the request will fail.
+If the specified collection does not exist the request will fail.

 **Returns**